 If you encounter a coyote, make it feel unwelcome:

 Be aware of your surroundings.
 In January and February, coyotes may gather in groups, looking for mates, with mating occuring in February or March.
 Young are born in April or May and remain in the den, with both parents taking turns feeding them for 2 months.
 The family unit then travels together until they split up in the fall.
+During the fall the young coyotes, are still learning and are more brazen as they are not fully aware of how to survive.

 September 17, 2018 - On September 17 at 8:00 PM, an individual was walking their large dog in the middle of the West 240 (U of A farm on 62 ave).
 Two large coyotes charged them from behind - they came running fast from across the field.
 One was very aggressive baring his teeth - he repeatedly tried to bite the dog's butt.
 After a great deal of screaming, shouting and chasing the coyotes reluctantly backed off.
 Another dog walker came running to help scare them away.